 The success of any financing mechanism depends not only on the availability of funds but also on the capacity of the recipient country to effectively use those funds.
 IFIs typically have stringent requirements for project design, implementation, and monitoring, and they require that recipient countries have the necessary capacity to effectively utilize the funds.
-It is vital to assess Ukraine's additional debt absorption capacity early on, as it might be limited by the financial capacity to service it or technical ability to process and implement projects.
+It is vital to assess Ukraine's additional debt absorption capacity early on, as it might be limited by the financial capacity to service it or technical ability to process and implesector engagement in reconstruction projects.
+IFIs' involvement often helps address barriers and uncertainties that deter private investors, such as political and economic risks.
+By leveraging private sector resources and expertise, IFIs contribute to the efficiency, innovation, and sustainability of energy infrastructure development in Ukraine.
+For example, the EBRD is actively promoting and expediting the involvement of the private sector, with a particular emphasis on increasing the level of public-private partnership (PPP) activities in the regions where it operates.36 thermore, the National Bank of Ukraine (NBU) invited international financial institutions to operate in the local currency market.
+37 ment projects.
 The international donors' financing should be distributed according to these results.
 A recent study by the consultancy Boston Consulting Group (BCG) shows that Ukraine is currently able to absorb less than USD 100 billion in additional debt, while needing around \$750 billion according to the National Recovery Plan.
-The Boston Consulting Group and the National Council for the Recovery of Ukraine from the War (NRC) summarizes the time frame for implementing the National Recovery Plan as follows:
+The Boston Consulting Group and the National Council for the Recovery of Ukraine from the War (NRC) summarizes the time frame for implementing the National Recovery Plan as follows:39